imagitama/vrc-avatar-autoscaler/README.md

 # VRC Avatar AutoScaler

 A Unity plugin that scales your VRChat avatar to different sizes for easy uploading.
+It:

+- clones your avatar
+- scales the `GameObject` X times for each scale amount you want
+- moves the VRC viewpoint
+- updates each one whenever you change the source avatar

 <img src="screenshots/screenshot_main.png" />